-Agricultural Loans Emerging Market Loans Project Finance Loans Auto Leases Large Corporate- IG Residential Mortgages Auto Loans Large Corporate - Crossover Residential Mortgages High LTV Capital Call Facilities Large Corporate Disclosed Names Small Ticket CRE Loans Commercial Real Estate Loans Leveraged Loans SME Loans Mid Cap Consumer Loans Non-Performing Loans SME Loans Small Cap Counterparty Exposures Object Finance Loans Trade Finance
+0 - 1 Agricultural Loans Emerging Market Loans Project Finance Loans Auto Leases Large Corporate- IG Residential Mortgages Auto Loans Large Corporate - Crossover Residential Mortgages High LTV Capital Call Facilities Large Corporate Disclosed Names Small Ticket CRE Loans Commercial Real Estate Loans Leveraged Loans SME Loans Mid Cap Consumer Loans Non-Performing Loans SME Loans Small Cap Counterparty Exposures Object Finance Loans Trade Finance

 In the current environment, some investors may find that Reg Cap provides an attractive diversification play away from sectors that have been hard hit by rising rates, such as commercial real estate, where property values have fallen, or residential mortgages, where slowing prepayments have created extension risk, or leveraged loans, where earnings have not kept up with rising rates, coverage ratios have fallen, and recovery rates, in particular, have started to come in significantly below expectations and historical levels.
-Reg Cap can offer an opportunity to reallocate exposure to reference assets that are outside of these sectors, or an investor can use Reg Cap to move up the credit spectrum in these sectors.
+Reg Cap offers both an opportunity to reallocate exposure to reference assets that are outside of these sectors, and the ability for an investor to "move up the credit spectrum" in these sectors by reallocating their exposure to Reg Cap.